Anne-Marie Walters

-Walters was a courier for the Wheelwright network, working from 3 January 1944 until August 1944 in southwestern France.
+Walters was a courier for the Wheelwright network, working from January 1944 until August 1944 in southwestern France.
 Twenty-years old when she arrived in France, she was, next to Sonya Butt, the youngest female agent of SOE.

 Early life

-Walters was born in Geneva of an English father, F.P.
-Walters, who was Deputy Secretary-General of the League of Nations, and a French mother.
+Walters was born on 16 March 1923 in Geneva to an English father, Francis Paul Walters, who was Deputy Secretary-General of the League of Nations, and a French mother.
 She pursued her studies in the International School of Geneva, founded in 1924 by officials of the League of Nations and the International Labour Organization, in collaboration with educators from the Institut Jean-Jacques Rousseau.
 The family left Switzerland for England after the outbreak of World War II and Walters initially joined the WAAF in 1941 (Service Number 2001920.)
 On 6 July 1943 she was recruited into SOE and during the summer and autumn of that year underwent training as an agent at the SOE Special Training School 23 at Loch Morar, Scotland.